Research Unit: Social Media Lab, Ted Rogers School of Management, Ryerson University (Toronto, Canada)

 - Not hold a permanent faculty position or a faculty position leading to permanency.

-Candidates should submit the following materials as one PDF file electronically to Dr. Anatoliy Gruzd and Mr. Philip Mai at [email protected].
+Candidates should submit the following materials as one PDF file electronically to Anatoliy Gruzd and Philip Mai at [email protected]

-- Cover Letter that describes your relevant background and skills, range of interests and career goals,
+- Cover letter describing your relevant background and skills, research interests and career goals,

 - Academic CV,